 This mask has characteristics common to the Dan and Toma of Liberia.
 On the protruding forehead is a face associated with "passport masks", miniature masks that function as magical talismans.
 Institutions such as the Poro male society are used by different tribes on both sides of the borders of Guinea, Liberia, and Sierra Leone.
 The youth initiations associated with these associations culminate in festive masked ceremonies.

 Watch the video

-The Toma of Guinea, called Loma in Liberia, live in the forest, at altitude.
-They are renowned for their landai board masks intended to animate the initiation rites of the association poro which structures their society, and which represent spirits of the bush.
-As soon as the mask appeared landaï , the initiates went to the forest to stay there for a month during which they would be taught.
-At the end of this journey, they will be subjected to a ritual "devourle" followed by a symbolic "renaissance".
-(Kerchache) The women's society bundu, for its part, uses rare statuettes of the same name for apotropaic and divinatory purposes.
+The Toma of Guinea, called Loma in Liberia, live within the forest, at high altitude.
+They are renowned for their landai board masks intended to enliven the initiation rites of the poro association that structures their society, and which represent bush spirits.
+As soon as the landai mask appeared, the initiates would go to the forest to stay there for a month during which they would be taught.
+At the end of this journey, they would be subjected to a "ritual devouring" followed by a "symbolic rebirth".
+(Kerchache) The female society bundu, on the other hand, uses rare statuettes of the same name with apotropaic and divinatory purposes.